-If you’re a good candidate, our Cedar Park cosmetic dentist will use a shade guide to match the porcelain to your natural teeth or any shade that you like.
+If you’re a good candidate, our Cedar Park, TX cosmetic dentist will use a shade guide to match the porcelain to your natural teeth or any shade that you like.
 Then, he will numb your mouth using local anesthesia before using any invasive tools.
 Using a file, drill, or handheld burr, he will file down your enamel by ½ mm.

 Since veneers are ½ mm thick, this creates enough space for the veneer to fit without sticking out.
 After prepping your teeth, we will take impressions and send them to a dental lab in charge of fabricating your veneers.

 Advanced technology turns your impressions into a mold for your veneers.
 The lab technician will customize them to cover up your insecurities and look as natural as possible.
 After a few weeks, your veneers will be ready, and you will return to the office so we can check that you approve of your veneers.

 If everything looks and fits right, your teeth will be cleaned and etched to help the bonding agent stick.
 Then, the veneers will be bonded to your enamel with dental cement.

 How Long Do Veneers Last?

 Veneers are fabricated from strong and durable porcelain, lasting up to 20 years with proper care.
 On average, veneers last for 10 to 15 years, but they are not indestructible.
 If you aren’t careful, you can easily chip, damage, or discolor your veneers, requiring premature replacement.

 How Do I Properly Care For My Veneers?